forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Russia Today <https://www.rt.com>
   > * Blocked in many countries.
   > * "In 2012, RT's editor-in-chief Margarita Simonyan compared the channel to the Russian Ministry of Defence.[73]
-Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>].
+Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>], Summer 2022.
 Margarita Simonyan in a interview for nbcnews "“I don’t understand why any country is given a chance to make its point of view seen and heard by the world, and Russia is not given that chance,” she said.
 "Russia is said to be propaganda for doing exactly that.
 We are no more propaganda than the Voice of America or Radio Free Europe is propaganda."  (<https://www.nbcnews.com/news/world/u-s-needn-t-fear-russia-rt-editor-chief-margarita-n831736>) // accordingly often the narratives of the Russian government are proclaimed.
   > * <https://en.wikipedia.org/wiki/RT_(TV_network)> states the spread of 'disinformation'.
   > * The author list is quite broad and quite a few articles describe the viewpoint in/of Russia on different topics, as long as its *not* in opposition to the government.

   >> Critical reading, checking information, reading alternatives and making up its own opinion is considered important in the 'information age'.
 For many media especially when the [true] author is unknown.
 For nearly all advertisement.

-// State Duma [of Russia]
+// State Duma
 <http://duma.gov.ru/en> // "The State Duma is one of the chambers of the Russian parliament, the Federal Assembly.
 It is a legislative authority that consists of 450 members elected for five years.
 Its main tasks are adoption of federal constitutional and federal laws, control over the activity of the Russian Government, appointment and dismissal of heads of the Central Bank, Accounts Chamber and High Commissioner on Human Rights, declaration of amnesty, and issues of international parliamentarian cooperation." from http://duma.gov.ru/en/duma/about/, 29.9